 19. Indulge in Locally-Made Chocolates

 Get an early start on Halloween indulgences with National Chocolate Day on October 28.
 New Orleans is home to several shops that make their own chocolate, so this is the perfect excuse to try them all.
-We recommend heading to Sucre and Bittersweet Confections.
+We recommend heading to Bittersweet Confections.

 If you’re not beat by the end of October, there’s more.
 You know New Orleanians love to celebrate, especially when it involves dressing up.
 So naturally, Halloween is a local favorite.
 Leading up to the day, you’ll want to check out some costume shops to put together your perfect get up.
 On Halloween night, don’t miss one of the neighborhood street parties on Frenchmen Street or in front of Molly’s at the Market on Decatur Street.